 So why didn't I get into the game immediately then?
-Because it's hard and slow as shit in the beginning.
+Because it's hard and slow in the beginning.
 At first when you have no gear and no good weapons and don't know the maps at all you're a frightened little turtle crawling around trying for dear life to survive.
 I hate stealth in games, so I tried to play it as I usually do (rush it and gun it) and it really didn't work at all in the beginning.
 So I did have to force myself to play it slowly, which I didn't like, but I got used to it eventually and after a couple of sessions I had learned a lot and gotten better gear so I could start playing the game the way I wanted to.

 I guess that could be one thing I could complain about?
 I didn't find much of the gear and perks useful.
 I basically used the same loadout the entire game once I had it (lots of health, lots of ammo and a super fast Rapier.)

-Speaking of complaints, the UI in this game is a fucking mess.
+Speaking of complaints, the UI in this game is a mess.
 Seeing what quests and leads are available at what time isn't super obvious (they had those icons but they pretty small for me, sitting far away), the infusion UI doesn't tell you what you have already infused in an obvious way so you end up with duplicates, etc. On top of that, the game froze for me twice when I opened the menu while in-game.
 Basically, I could be on a really good run and then I decided to open the menu to see my objectives and boom, I was stuck.
 That really sucked.

 Other than that, I don't have many complaints.
 Music was fine, controls were good, voice acting was great and the story was good enough.
 Wasn't super into it but it was interesting enough.